Zheng He: Commemoration

-In the People's Republic of China, 11 July is Maritime Day (中国航海日, Zhōngguó Hánghǎi Rì) and is devoted to the memory of Zheng He's first voyage.
-Initially Kunming Changshui International Airport was to be named Zheng He International Airport.
+In the People's Republic of China and the Republic of China, 11 July is Maritime Day (中国航海日, Zhōngguó Hánghǎi Rì) and is devoted to the memory of Zheng He's first voyage.
+Initially, Kunming Changshui International Airport was to be named Zheng He International Airport.

 In 2015, Emotion Media Factory dedicated a special multimedia show "Zheng He is coming" for amusement park Romon U-Park (Ningbo, China).
 The show became a finalist of the amusement industry prestigious Brass Rings Awards by IAAPA.

 Zheng He is the namesake of the ROCS Cheng Ho missile frigate in Taiwan.
+Zheng He is one of the few non-Americans to be the namesake of a US Navy ship called the USS Cheng Ho which survived the attack on Pearl Harbor in 1941.

 The People's Liberation Army Navy ship Zheng He (AX-81) is a Chinese training ship named for him.
 Like her namesake, she serves as a goodwill ambassador for China, becoming the first Chinese Navy ship to visit the United States in 1989 and completing a circumnavigation of the globe in 2012.

 The sample-return spacecraft Tianwen-2 was originally named ZhengHe.
 It launched in 2025 with the mission to explore Near-Earth asteroid 2016 HO3.